-We’ve collated our pick of the top Super Apps that have been most influential in driving and defining the super app trend.
+We’ve collated a list of super apps that are most influential in driving and defining the super app trend.

-Grab: Originally a ride-hailing service like Uber, Grab moved into the financial sphere in 2018 when GrabPay, a digital wallet service, was added.
+Originally a ride-hailing service like Uber, Grab is now a successful financial super app.
+The service joined financial institutions in 2018 when GrabPay, a cash app service, was added.

 - Services include movie ticket sales, hotel bookings, food delivery, business loans and more.

 Go-Jek began in Indonesia as a motorcycle ride-hailing phone service, and has grown in popularity by offering multiple apps in one.